Dependency Injection#

 Post Construction DI#

 In the case that a class has dependencies that cannot be injected normally, the object can have the dependencies injected after construction.
 Normally, this would be a good time to use the Setter Injection, but there might be other circumstances at play.
-Spring offers another way.
+Spring offers other ways.

 This should be considered an anti-pattern.